andrews1022/react-typescript-project-setup/next/contentful-blog-graphql-dynamic-routes.md

 - Let's update `getStaticPaths()` first:

-  - First, let's make our request to Contentful:
+  - First, let's make our request to Contentful.
+Here we will request all the blog posts and grab just the `slugs`:

   ```ts
   export const getStaticPaths = async () => {